EvanHahn/evanhahn-dot-com/content/pages/projects.md

 ## Jobs

-I currently work at [Signal](https://signal.org/).
+I work at [Signal](https://signal.org/).
 I currently work on the iOS app, but used to work on the Desktop team.
 I've worked on many things including an [encrypted group calling feature](https://signal.org/blog/group-calls/), a [privacy-preserving donations feature](https://signal.org/blog/become-a-signal-sustainer/), and much more.

 I had two full-time jobs before this: